Parliamentary.ai

 Overview

-This bill aims to regulate the sale and advertising of electronic cigarettes in the UK, mirroring existing legislation for tobacco products.
-It will make it illegal to sell e-cigarettes to under-18s and ban their advertising, bringing them under the same rules as tobacco.
+This bill aims to regulate the sale and advertising of electronic cigarettes in the UK, mirroring existing laws for tobacco products.
+It will raise the minimum legal age for purchase to 18 and ban advertising.

 Description

-- Advertising Ban: The bill extends the restrictions of the Tobacco Advertising and Promotion Act 2002 to include e-cigarettes.
-This means that e-cigarette advertising will be subject to the same prohibitions as tobacco advertising.
+The bill extends the existing Tobacco Advertising and Promotion Act 2002 to include electronic cigarettes.
+This means advertising of e-cigarettes will be subject to the same restrictions as tobacco advertising.

-- Minimum Purchase Age: The bill mandates that the Secretary of State create regulations within 12 months to prohibit the sale of e-cigarettes to individuals under the age of 18.
-The Secretary of State can consult relevant parties before finalizing these regulations.
+The bill mandates that the Secretary of State create regulations within 12 months to prohibit the sale of electronic cigarettes to individuals under the age of 18, utilizing the powers granted under section 92 of the Children and Families Act 2014.
+Consultation will occur before finalizing these regulations.

-The bill also defines "electronic cigarette" as a device designed to deliver nicotine via inhaled aerosol and sets out its short title and commencement date.
+The bill defines an "electronic cigarette" as a device designed to deliver nicotine via inhaled aerosol.

 Government Spending